Log in

 WBGT Monitoring in Athletics: Addressing Concerns with Kestrel Devices

 As an athletic trainer or director, ensuring the safety of your athletes during practices and games is a top priority.
-One crucial aspect is monitoring the Wet Bulb Globe Temperature (WBGT), which helps determine the risk of heat-related illnesses.
-While Kestrel devices are widely used for WBGT monitoring, recent studies have raised concerns about their accuracy and the potential impact on athletic activities.
+One major aspect is monitoring the Wet Bulb Globe Temperature (WBGT), which helps determine the risk of heat-related illnesses.

 The Accuracy Issue